 Assistant Orchestra Conductor

 Jesse Green wanted to be a conductor at the early age of four, a train conductor that is!
 Little did he know that as a teenager a random listening to Beethoven’s “Moonlight” Sonata would change his mind (though he still loves trains but orchestras more so) and set him on a course of lifelong musical exploration.
-After many years of of informal training playing keyboard and guitar at a biker church he earned his B.M. and M.F.A. degrees in Composition and Conducting at the University if California, Irvine.
-Currently Mr. Green is a professional music producer, and teaches music production at Ajo High School in Arizona along with numerous engagements as a conductor of school and community ensembles.
+After many years of informal training playing keyboard and guitar at a biker church, he earned his B.M. and M.F.A. degrees in Composition and Conducting at the University of California, Irvine.
+Currently Mr. Green is a professional music producer and teaches music production at Ajo High School in Arizona along with numerous engagements as a conductor of school and community ensembles.

 Solo Program Director

 Mrs. Wie is a prominent string pedagogue in Orange County, and previously appeared as a violin soloist with ensembles throughout the United States and Europe.
 She earned her Bachelor of Music degree in Violin Performance from Cole Conservatory of Music at California State University at Long Beach, where she also completed a California teaching credential in Mathematics.
 Her extensive pedagogical training includes Suzuki and Dalcroze, and she maintains a private studio of over thirty students in addition to coaching numerous chamber music groups.
-Mrs. Wie currently serves as Executive Director of the non-profit Community Youth Orchestra of Southern California, and Concertmaster of the California Solisti Chamber Orchestra.
+Mrs. Wie currently serves as Executive Director of the non-profit Community Youth Orchestra of Southern California, and Orchestra Manager of the California Solisti Chamber Orchestra.

 Masterclass Artist, Violin

 Founder and First Violinist of the New York String Quartet, to Director of Chamber Music at the American Conservatory in Fontainebleau, France, William Fitzpatrick has taught many of today’s leading violinists and chamber musicians.
 He is a graduate of the Juilliard School, where he studied with Ms. Dorothy Delay and was an assistant to both Robert Mann and Claus Adam of the Juilliard String Quartet.
 Prior to his studies at the Juilliard School, he was a student of Stephen Clapp at the Blair School of Music in Nashville, Tennessee.
-Founder and Director of MusiShare, Inc. and the MusiShare Young Artists Program, he is currently the Artist-in-Residence and Temianka Professor of Violin at Chapman University in Orange, CA.
+Founder and Director of MusiShare, Inc. and the MusiShare Young Artists Program, he is currently the Artist-in-Residence and Temianka Professor of Violin at Chapman University in Orange, California, USA.

 A graduate of Rice University and Vanderbilt University, Mr. Tilton has been privileged to perform under some of the world's leading conductors, including James Levine, Bernard Haitink, André Previn, Sir Andrew Davis, Raphael Frühbeck de Bergos, Oliver Knussen, Herbert Bloomstedt and John Williams.
 He has also played in master classes for several esteemed artists, such as Yo-Yo Ma, Ronald Leonard, Richard Aaron, Joseph Silverstein, Lynn Harrell and members of the Juilliard, Cleveland, Orion, Turtle Island and Emerson String Quartets.
 Outside of the classical music scene, he has performed with popular artists such as Brian McKnight, Quincy Jones, Bobby McFerrin, Ricky Skaggs and Josh Groban.
+Mr. Tilton has served as a faculty member at the Summer Music Festival for the past five seasons.

 Mrs. Franke is a devoted teacher of young musicians who has brought the joy of music to students of all ages in a career spanning over four decades in the United States.
 Having studied with the legendary Shinichi Suzuki in Japan, her lifelong work as an educator is defined by an empathetic and nurturing approach that creates wonderful human beings as well as proficient musicians.
 She is the Founder and Director of the South Valley Suzuki String Academy, through which she offers private lessons and group classes in the world-renowned Suzuki Method, and President of its partner non-profit, the South Valley Suzuki Music Foundation which provides scholarships for long-term music education opportunities that empower disadvantaged youth.
 She has led ensembles throughout the northern hemisphere in Friendship Tours to Canada, Hungary, England, Austria, Germany, and the Azores.